Hikes

 Nendaz

-Set off on a wonderful hike along a former irrigation channel with a unique view of the turquoise waters of the Cleuson Dam.
+Start a beautiful hike along a former Suone with a unique view of the Cleuson reservoir and its turquoise water.

 Difficulty

-The route along the former Chervé irrigation channel with its unique dry stone walls promises a wonderful high-altitude hike.
-Along the way, the view of the blue waters of the Cleuson lake and the impressive dam open up increasingly.
-Once on the summit, you’re in for a treat with the beauty and colours of the landscape.
-Before returning to Siviez, visit the charming mountain chapel of St Barthélémy awaiting visits from hikers in its enchanting alpine setting.
+The route along the former Suone of Chervé with its unique dry stone walls promises a beautiful high-altitude hike.
+Along the way, the view opens increasingly on the blue water of the Cleuson reservoir and the impressive dam.
+At the summit of the hike, be surprised by the beauty and colors of the landscape.
+Before returning to Siviez, visit the charming mountain chapel of St. Barthélémy in its delightful alpine setting.

 Turn-by-turn directions